odoo/owl/doc/store.md

     - `deep`: [only useful if no hashFunction is given] if false, only watch for top level state changes (true by default)

-The `connect` function returns a function that takes a `Component` as argument and returns a sub Class of this `Component` that is connected to the `store`
+The `connect` function returns a sub class of the given `Component` which is connected to the `store`.